 - Streaming Platform: HBO Max

 Taye Diggs is seen playing the role of a law enforcement officer- Brandt.
 Near the climax of the movie, he gets his face cut off.
 His face is seen separated from his head to his jawline.
-This film is about a future world where a regime was able to stop the war by eliminating emotions.
+This film is about a future world where a regime could stop the war by eliminating emotions.
 In this world, music, art, and books are banned.
 Felling emotions are also punishable by death.

-Clerick John Preston (played by Christian Bale), is a government agent who has the responsibility of destroying the ones who don’t follow these rules.
-When he misses a dose of Prozium, the regime which suppressed emotions things don’t go in a good way.
-He was the one charged with keeping things in order but now he has become the one who is not able to follow these laws.
+When he misses a dose of Prozium, the regime that suppresses emotions, things don’t go well.
+First, he was charged with keeping things in order, but now he has become the one who cannot follow these laws.

 6. The Matrix (1999)